 All salaried workers in Germany whose gross monthly income is less than 4,687.50 EUR (as of 2016) have to be publicly insured.
 The percentage they owe to the state-run healthcare system is taken out of their monthly pay.
 As of 2016, this percentage is 14.6%, half of which is paid by the employer.
 There may also be a small supplemental rate on top of this, which is paid solely by the employee.

-Applying for public health insurance is relatively stress free, as you simply need to decide on a specific insurer and apply online or call up a regional office, set up an appointment, bring you passport and your residence permit (Aufenthaltserlaubnis).
-Usually, your German employer’s HR office will most likely be able to help you with this as well.
+Applying for public health insurance is relatively stress free, as you simply need to decide on a specific insurer and apply online or call up a regional office for an appointment.
+Your German employer’s HR office will most likely be able to help you with this as well.

 Private health insurance is quite a bit more expensive than public healthcare.
 Those earning more than 4,687.50 EUR per month (i.e. 56,250 EUR per year) can opt for private health insurance, as can self-employed persons and German civil servants.
 The application process for this is a bit more complicated.
 You may be subjected to medical tests, required to answer a questionnaire concerning your medical history, and submit proof of your income.

 Unlike public healthcare, you have to go through the selection and application process without your employer’s help.
 The benefits of private health insurance mostly do not lie in the quality of medical standards, but in the speed of care.
 In other words, you will not be left waiting for hours but will be attended to quickly, and some doctors only take patients with private insurance.

 Dental work in Germany can be quite expensive, and you often need to present a cost estimate to your insurance prior to getting the treatment.
 Also, it is not always guaranteed that your insurance company deems the work necessary, as they strictly differentiate between cosmetic work and medical treatment.